Anusri27/DUMPIT_Team-TAT/README.md

 	<h1 align="center"> Dump It <img src="https://www.flaticon.com/svg/static/icons/svg/3773/3773979.svg" alt=" " height="5%" width="5%"/> </h1>
 	<h4 align="center"> .

-   Dump It is developed with the aim of making biomedical waste management available for everyone whilst maintaining the true essence of social distancing.
+   Dump It! is developed with the aim of making biomedical waste management available for everyone whilst maintaining the true essence of social distancing.
 We will connect households, institutions like hospitals and chemical labs to biomedical waste treatment plants by the click of the button !
+Booking slots and mainting it will become hassle free!
 Check out our project to know how.

   <h4>